Varshitha713/first-contrib-placement/README.md

 * A short description explaining what the link offers check [index.html](index.html) for the structure of the card

+* You can also raise issues regarding the webpage design and work on them

 These cards will appear on the main page to help students easily explore resources.
 Want to add a resource?